atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/PStesting.md

 [02:12:56.000 --> 02:13:03.000]  Okay, wrong knot.
 [02:13:03.000 --> 02:13:12.000]  So these are stored at the level of the optical group.
 [02:13:12.000 --> 02:13:17.000]  And we store a few plots.
-[02:13:17.000 --> 02:13:33.000]  So the first one that we do is a face scan because these pseudo random pattern are generated into the LPGVT using a cloud source.
+[02:13:17.000 --> 02:13:33.000]  So the first one that we do is a face scan because these pseudo random pattern are generated into the LpGBT using a cloud source.
-[02:13:33.000 --> 02:13:43.000]  But the LPGVT still need to properly decode this pattern in order to shoot them out correctly.
+[02:13:33.000 --> 02:13:43.000]  But the LpGBT still need to properly decode this pattern in order to shoot them out correctly.
-[02:13:43.000 --> 02:13:52.000]  And therefore, you have the possibility to change the clock phases such that the LPGVT quickly samples those data.
+[02:13:43.000 --> 02:13:52.000]  And therefore, you have the possibility to change the clock phases such that the LpGBT quickly samples those data.
 [02:13:52.000 --> 02:14:04.000]  And therefore, the first step is to do this clock face scan in which for each one of these lines, we identify the working point of the clock.
 [02:14:05.000 --> 02:14:10.000]  Basically, we need to find a wide area in which things are working fine.
 [02:14:10.000 --> 02:14:13.000]  And the best phase is then stored over here.